-Ethyl lauroyl arginate is synthesised by esterifying arginine with ethanol, followed by reacting the ester with lauroyl chloride.
-The resultant ethyl lauroyl arginate is recovered as hydrochloride salt and is a white, solid product which is filtered off and dried.
+Ethyl Lauroyl Arginate is synthesised by esterifying arginine with ethanol, followed by reacting the ester with lauroyl chloride.
+The resultant ethyl lauroyl arginate is recovered as hydrochloride salt and is a white, solid product that is filtered off and dried.

 Carmona-Ribeiro, A. M. and Dias de Melo Carrasco, L..
 2013 May.
 Cationic Antimicrobial Polymers and Their Assemblies.
 Int J Mol Sci.
 2013 May; 14(5): 9906–9946.
 Published online 2013 May 10. doi: 10.3390/ijms14059906

 CTI Reviews.
 2017.
 Organic and Biological Chemistry, 6th Edition.
 Content Technologies, Inc.